 There are many sad attempts at humor, often involving clownish black people (Bernie Mac, Anthony Anderson), sometimes involving the innate goofiness of giant robots trying to hide themselves outside Shia’s parents’ house.
 At a couple of points, crappy heavy-metal kicks in on the soundtrack during a chase scene, and I actually sat up in my seat a bit, hoping for a sign that the movie was about to go all the way into ‘80s cheese.
 Sadly, the chase scenes are as stubbornly mishandled as everything else.
 A lot of people spent a lot of hours and money to create the battle sequences, only to have their work ruined by Bay and his three editors.
 The last act of Transformers could have been filmed in someone’s backyard for two dollars with close-ups of toasters being bashed into each other.
 For all I know, toasters are what we’re watching.
 The climactic face-off between Optimus Prime and Megatron clanks by in a blur of metal and motion.

 Forget the racism (including a jive-talking Autobot and a nose-picking Indian phone jockey); forget the near-total lack of human interest (I don’t know why John Turturro is in this movie, and I don’t think he knows either); forget the Cuisinart editing; forget the ridiculous running time (two hours and twenty-four minutes); forget all the lore and all the expectations.
 Why is this, a movie about good giant robots fighting bad giant robots, so punishingly boring?
 How can you possibly screw that up?
 How could $150 million buy such a lackluster-looking film?
 How could two (credited) writers sit in a room and not know that what they were writing was neither entertaining nor funny?
 Finally, how could people so enjoy Transformers that they actually applauded (at the show I went to) and take the time to compose sneering rebuttals to every critic who didn’t like it?
 Is there some mass hypnosis going on?
 I don’t get it.
-I honestly don’t.Explore posts in the same categories: action/adventure, adaptation, based on tv show, one of the year's worst, science fiction
+I honestly don’t.action/adventure, adaptation, based on tv show, one of the year's worst, science fiction